Maggie Henderson

 About

-Update: In September 2024, I will start as a tenure-track Assistant Professor in the Psychology Department at Carnegie Mellon University, with a courtesy appointment in the Neuroscience Institute.
+I am currently an Assistant Professor in the Psychology Department at Carnegie Mellon University, with a courtesy appointment in the Neuroscience Institute.

 See my lab website for more details.